mrecos/SAA_R_Demo_2016/README.md

 4. Reproducible Research
     * What is it?
     * Why should I do it?
-    * How do I be reproducible?
+    * How do I practice reproducibility?
 5. Getting Started with R
     * Installing (will not be done live)
     * RStudio IDE